 Translation has done much to alter the appearance of many Scottish names.
 It was a haphazard process that lacked a basic system of rules.
 Spelling variations were a common result of this process.
 Meeks has appeared Meek, Meeke, Meeks, Meik, Meech, Meach, Mekie and others.

 More information is included under the topic Early Meeks Notables in all our PDF Extended History products and printed products wherever possible.

 Many Scots left their country to travel to the North American colonies in search of the freedom they could not find at home.
 Of those who survived the difficult voyage, many found the freedom they so desired.
 There they could choose their own beliefs and allegiances.
 Some became United Empire Loyalists and others fought in the American War of Independence.
 The Clan societies and highland games that have sprung up in the last century have allowed many of these disparate Scots to recover their collective national identity.
 A search of immigration and passenger ship lists revealed many early settlers bearing the Meeks name:

-Meeks Settlers in the United States in the 17th Century
+Meeks Settlers in United States in the 17th Century

-Meeks Settlers in the United States in the 19th Century
+Meeks Settlers in United States in the 19th Century

-Meeks Settlers in the United States in the 20th Century
+Meeks Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.